stleon/stleon.github.io/resume_eng.md

 # Publications

 - [Analysis of VK friendly relationships using Python](http://habrahabr.ru/post/221251), *April 2014* -- receiving data using the VKontakte API, processing and building a graph of common friends.
 Using VkScript and stored procedures.
-Works **12 times faster** than competitors.
+Worked **12 times faster** than competitors.

 ![Analysis of VK friendly relationships using Python](/downloads/vk_friends.png)